vegarkarlsen/ros_noetic_docker/README.md

 # ROS noetic docker template

-This project is a template for running a general ros noetic in a docker container, with gui support.
+This project is a template for running a general ros noetic image in a docker container, with gui support.
 It is ment to be a quick template to easy set up a ros noetic environment for testing puposes.

 ### Prerequisites
  - todo